Sandcastles in the Sand (song): Composition

 Written by Bays and Thomas, it is a breakup ballad song with a runtime of 3 minutes and 33 seconds.
 Lyrically, "Sandcastles in the Sand" discusses teenage love.
 The creators labeled it a "slow, mournful breakup song"; Smulders, on the other hand, called it a "pretty funny" and "a love ballad about teen heartbreak".
 The song begins with the line, "Met you at the mall / Didn't know how far I would fall".
-She recalls "the greatest week and a half" of her life with her love interest: he taught her how "to French" while sitting on her favorite bench, and they were "gonna travel the globe / From Alberta to Ontario".
+She recalls "the greatest week and a half" of her life with her love interest: he taught her how to french kiss and they were "gonna travel the globe / From Alberta to Ontario".
 Lines such as "You're a fool!", "Shut up!", or "I'm on the pill now!" can be heard in the background.

 Kelly West of Cinema Blend thought that the song resembles "every other moany pop-ballad from the 80's".
 PopSugar and Isabelle Carreau of TV Squad described it as a "wistful", "touching", "overwrought, obviously-written-by-a-16-year-old" ballad.
 Whitney Pastorek of Entertainment Weekly felt that it was a "heartwrenching B-side" track, and CBC.ca called it "campy".
 Vlada Gelman of TVLine declared the song a "temporary foray into semi-serious balladry".
 Alyssa Fikse of Uproxx noted similarities from the song to Gibson's power ballad "Only in My Dreams" (1986).
 Fox News interpreted the recording as a "melodramatic torch song ... near and dear to Robin's heart".